Monsters-RPG-game/Monsters-gateway/README.md

 CorsOrigin is list of website that will use this application.
 If you do not care about it, set ["*"]

-mongoURI is address for mongoDB
+mongoURL is address for mongoDB

 authorizationAddress is address for authorization server, which should be utilized

-redisURI is address for redis, which is used to cache data like user sessions and connection params
+redisURL is address for redis, which is used to cache data like user sessions and connection params

 myDomain is domain, that this application will work on.
 It should be prefixed with dot.
 This config is used to set cookies, for production for whole domain with subdomains.
 Either add some random domain in /etc/hosts, or comment all ( atm 2 ) occurrences.